 Don’t let the DX3’s compact size fool you.
-Inside of its tiny shell is a beefy motor that moves up to 3,735 gallons of water per minute.
-With such a tremendous waterflow rating, the DX3 is more than capable of cleaning small pools within the 2-hour cleaning cycle time frame.
+Inside its tiny shell is a beefy motor that moves up to 3,735 gallons of water per minute.
+With such a tremendous water flow rating, the DX3 is more than capable of cleaning small pools within the 2-hour cleaning cycle time frame.
 You’ll notice a definite change in clarity and feel after the DX3 has done its job.

 CleverClean for Full Pool Coverage

 Robotic pool cleaners rely on their navigation software to do a good job.
-The DX3 is equipped with the latest CleveClean from Maytronics which uses multiple sensors to gauge the length and volume of your pool.
-It then creates the most efficient cleaning path to make the most use out of the standard cleaning time.
+The DX3 provides the latest CleveClean from Maytronics that uses multiple sensors to gauge the length and volume of your pool.
+It then creates the most efficient cleaning path to make the most use of the standard cleaning time.

 This robot works somewhat well at cleaning pool walls thanks to its tracks.
 You may notice that it struggles at first to make an immediate 90° transition from horizontal to vertical surfaces, but give it time – it’ll get there eventually.

 However, it cannot stay on walls indefinitely since it lacks any downward-propelling jets.
-Basically, this means waterline scrubbing is out of the question.
-You’ll need to manually scrub your pools waterline from time to time.
+It means waterline scrubbing is out of the question.
+You’ll need to manually scrub your pool’s waterline from time to time.

 50-foot Power Cord

-Speaking of which, this Dolphin model is fitted with a long 50-foot power cord that supports movement in in-ground pools of up to 35 feet in length.
+This Dolphin model fits with a long 50-foot power cord that supports movement in in-ground pools of up to 35 feet in length.
 If you have an above-ground pool (most of you probably don’t), then the DX3 isn’t going to be of much help.

 In addition, like every robot in the Dolphin series, the DX3 comes with a swivel cord that can rotate 360° to prevent breaking the internal wires.
-Sadly, it is not tangle-proof, but the tracks and CleverClean navigation software should prevent the robot from becoming tangled in its own cord.
+Sadly, it is not tangle-proof, but the tracks and CleverClean navigation software should halt the robot from becoming tangled in its cord.